woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-shipping-classes.md

 # Product - Shipping Classes #

-This section lists all API that can be used to create, edit or otherwise manipulate product shipping classes.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate product shipping classes.

 ## Product Shipping Class Properties ##